Continuum models of directed polymers on disordered diamond fractals in the critical case: Path intersections under the correlation measure

 where $ \frak{g}_n(e_1,e_2):= \frak{g}_n(x,y)$ for representatives $x\in e_1$ and $y\in e_2$.
-The conditional expectation of $\widetilde{Q}^{(n+1)}_\frak{h}\big( \tau_{p,q}^{(n+1)}\big)$ with respect to $ \mathpzc{F}_n $ has the form
+The conditional expectation of $\widetilde{Q}_{n+1}^\frak{h}\big( \tau^{p,q}_{r,n+1}\big)$ with respect to $ \mathpzc{F}_n $ has the form

-We have applied the identity~(\ref{Expect}) twice to rewrite the sum over the $e_1\neq e_2$ terms. \textbf{(d) A single term in the sum~(\ref{Diagonal}):} Next we will show that terms $e\in S_{p,q}^{(n)} $ from the sum~(\ref{Diagonal}) satisfy the $n\gg 1$ order equality
+where we have split the sum over $e_1,e_2\in S^{p,q}_{n}$ into the cases $e_1\neq e_2$ and $e_1 = e_2$.
+We have applied the identity~(\ref{Expect}) twice to rewrite the sum over the $e_1\neq e_2$ terms. \textbf{(d) A single term in the sum~(\ref{Diagonal}):} Next we will show that terms $e\in S^{p,q}_{n} $ from the sum~(\ref{Diagonal}) satisfy the large $n$ order equality

 Notice that the left side of~(\ref{Cond}) can be rewritten as